thanos-io/thanos/README.md

 Thanos is a [CNCF](https://www.cncf.io/) Incubating project.

 Thanos leverages the Prometheus 2.0 storage format to cost-efficiently store historical metric data in any object storage while retaining fast query latencies.
-Additionally, it provides a global query view across all Prometheus installations and can merge data from Prometheus HA pairs on the fly.
+Additionally, it provides a global query view across all Prometheus installations and can merge data from the Prometheus HA pairs on the fly.

 Concretely the aims of the project are: